Larger Scott image

 The single largest collection of theses forms part of the Dieterichs Collection: it contains some 32,000 academic dissertations submitted to universities in Germany and Holland in the 17th and 18th centuries.
 Unlike modern theses, they are often not more than 30 or 40 pages long.

 The theses in the Dieterichs Collection can be accessed through an manual alphabetical sheaf catalogue.
-Some 2000 are also available through the main catalogue.
+Some 2000 are also available through Library Search.